Nelson, New Zealand: Māori settlement

-New Zealand Company
+New Zealand Company and European settlement

 Planning

 The New Zealand Company in London planned the settlement of Nelson.
 They intended to buy from the Māori some 200000 acre of land, which they planned to divide into one thousand lots and sell to intending settlers.
 The company earmarked profits to finance the free passage of artisans and labourers, with their families, and for the construction of public works.
 However, by September 1841 only about one third of the lots had sold.
 Despite this, the colony pushed ahead, and land was surveyed by Frederick Tuckett.

 Three ships, the Arrow, Whitby, and Will Watch, sailed from London, the expedition commanded by Captain Arthur Wakefield.
 Arriving in New Zealand, they discovered that the new Governor of the colony, William Hobson, would not give them a free hand to secure vast areas of land from the Māori or indeed to decide where to site the colony.
 However, after some delay, Hobson allowed the company to investigate the Tasman Bay area at the north end of the South Island.
 The Company selected the site now occupied by Nelson City because it had the best harbour in the area.
 But it had a major drawback: it lacked suitable arable land; Nelson City stands right on the edge of a mountain range while the nearby Waimea Plains amount to only about 60000 acre, less than one third of the area required by the Company plans.

 The Company secured land, which was not clearly defined, from the Māori for £800: it included Nelson, Waimea, Motueka, Riwaka and Whakapuaka.
 This allowed the settlement to begin, but the lack of definition would prove the source of much future conflict.
 The three colony ships sailed into Nelson Haven during the first week of November 1841.
 When the first four immigrant ships – Fifeshire, Mary-Ann, Lord Auckland and Lloyds – arrived three months later, they found the town already laid out with streets, some wooden houses, tents and rough sheds.
 The town was laid out on a grid plan.
 Within 18 months, the company had sent out 18 ships with 1,052 men, 872 women and 1,384 children.
 However, fewer than ninety of the settlers had the capital to start as landowners.